donottalk/drafts-documentation/beta-changelog.md

 title: Changelog – Beta Version
 ---

+#### v0.9.1.13

+- **Fix:** Some issues authenticating to Evernote, especially for Evernote-China.
+- **Change:** Roll back default swipe action on draft to trashing for now.
+May make it a setting later.
+- **Fix:** Append-prepend to Dropbox would not create the file if it did not already exist.
+Regression from Dropbox updates in .11.

+#### v0.9.1.12

+- **New:** Better logging of script errors, with line/column numbers.

 #### v0.9.1.11

 - **Change:** Make "Archive" the default swipe action when swiping on an inbox draft in draft list.
 Trash remains default swipe action if the draft is archived already.